brighton36/property-services-monitor/README.md

                              Defaults to 200.
  * ensure_match   (optional) A regular expression to be found in the return content body.
                              This regex is expected to be in the C++ regex format (no /'s).

+The DATETIME format:
+  This string format supports multiple descriptions of relative dates and times, for use in your configurations.
+Some examples include : "Yesterday at 11:00a", "2 hours ago" "11:00 P, 2 days prior", "Today at 1:05 P", and even "2 days, 1 hour, 10 minutes back...".
+All times are relative to "now", the time at. which the program is being run.

+The DURATION format:
+  This string indicates a number of seconds, for use in your configurations.
+Some examples include: "30 seconds", "2 hours", "20 days", "1 month", and even "3 weeks, 2 hours, 30 minutes, 10 seconds".

 For more information about this program, see the github repo at: https://github.com/brighton36/property-services-monitor/